 President Harada also announced the federation's new name, slogan, and logo design

-The aim is to further enhance the popularity and recognition it has built up over the years, while also eliminating the barriers between the two sports and promoting the strengthening and development of each other.
+The aim is to further enhance the popularity and recognition it has built up over many years, while also eliminating barriers between the two sports and promoting their mutual strengthening and development.

-The new logo design features a color scheme based on the Japanese flag, snow-capped mountains, and clear winter skies.
-The font, which symbolizes speed, delicacy, robust technology, and high quality, also expresses various aspirations for the next 100 years.
+The new logo design is composed of a color scheme inspired by the Japanese flag, snow-covered mountains, and a clear winter sky.
+Furthermore, the typeface, which symbolizes speed and delicacy, as well as robust technique and high quality, expresses various aspirations for the next 100 years.

 The new policy is "M.V.V."